Oral evidence: Bank of England Monetary Policy Reports, HC 123.

 Q103 Mr Baker: It is about £2 trillion; I just checked earlier.
 I might have looked at the wrong series, but I looked at LPMVQXV.
 It is about £2 trillion, and that is what I expected it to be.
 That means you are doing quite a lot of QE as a proportion of the money supply, does it not?
 What does that actually mean?

 Andrew Bailey: You are right.
-There is an interesting chart—I am happy to send it to you, if you want—that relates what you might call the stock of central bank money, which is the stock of QE plus notes on our balance sheet, to the stock abroad money.
+There is an interesting chart—I am happy to send it to you, if you want—that relates what you might call the stock of central bank money, which is the stock of QE plus notes on our balance sheet, to the stock of broad money.
 Over time it is pretty interesting.
 Here is the interesting thing: it takes it back to about where it was in the 1950s, if I remember rightly, but of course at hugely different levels.
 It is quite interesting from the point of view of the financial system, actually.

 Mr Baker: I would certainly be very interested to see it.